 The following are the immersive question types you can choose from:

-Spreadsheet - Integration with Google Sheets and equivalent to Microsoft Excel.
-Candidates have the ability to manipulate data and use formulas to solve problems
+Spreadsheet - Integration with Google Sheets.
+Candidates have the ability to manipulate data and use Google Sheet formulas to solve problems

-Spreadsheet Auto-graded: This question type has the same functionality as the Spreadsheet option but allows you to automatically grade an input by providing the cell information and the correct answer.
+Spreadsheet Auto-graded: Integration with Google Sheets.
+This question type has the same functionality as the Spreadsheet option but allows you to automatically grade an input by providing the cell information and the correct answer.
 You can see how this works here.

 Presentation - Integration with Google Slides and equivalent to Microsoft Powerpoint.
 Candidates have the ability to create or edit presentations.